DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 1. Activate the gpss extension on the greenplum database you want to use (for example test)<br/><br/>
    **test=# CREATE EXTENSION gpss;**<br/><br/>

-2. Create Greenplum table to be ingested
+2. Create the Greenplum table to be ingested

    **test=# create table companies(id varchar 200, city varchar 200, foundation timestamp, description text, data json);<br/><br/>**